Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 ### Why and how do we use the shell?
 [10 mins]
-* The shell is a program that runs other programs.
-Emphasize that the shell is still a program, which takes input and gives output.
+* The shell is a program that runs other programs. <!--Emphasize that the shell is still a program, which takes input and gives output.
 The input is a command, though, so it seems as though we're doing something different.
-In reality, using command line is no different than using any other program.
+In reality, using command line is no different than using any other program.-->
 * We use the shell to interact with the computer on the command line (CLI ~ GUI).
 * The Unix philosophy is that you can _pipe_ together small commands, each of which does one thing well, to do something complex.
 You can’t do this in a GUI.
-* bash = ‘Bourne again shell’ (the original shell is sh; others include csh, ksh, tcsh, zsh).
-We use and recommend bash (Git Bash).
-There are many different shells, some of which you end up downloading with program packages like Python.
+* bash = ‘Bourne again shell’ (the original shell is sh; others include csh, ksh, tcsh, zsh).<!--We use and recommend bash (Git Bash).
+There are many different shells, some of which you end up downloading with program packages like Python.-->
 * Learn the shell on a need-to-know basis.
 There are commands you’ll use every day, some you’ll use for special purposes (and you’ll look up how they work when you need them), and some that you’ll never need.

 ### Launching the shell